From the Ashes (Dungeons & Dragons): Publication history

 It was published in 1992 by TSR as a boxed set of materials.
 The work was primarily designed and written by Carl Sargent, with cover art by Jeff Easley.
 Editing was by Anne Brown, and illustrations were by Ken Frank, Valerie Valusek, Eric Olson, and Robin Raab.
 This boxed set featured two 96-page books, three 32" × 21" map sheets, five monster sheets (in Monstrous Compendium format), and 20 reference cards.
 This set was part of the overhaul of the Greyhawk setting that began with The City of Greyhawk, followed by Greyhawk Wars.

 The accessory was the first major update of the entire campaign setting to be published after the first boxed set, World of Greyhawk Fantasy Game Setting.
 From the Ashes focuses on the situation on the Flanaess in the immediate aftermath of the Greyhawk Wars.

 The tone of the materials is intentionally darker and more grim than publications set in the pre-Wars era, and was designed to re-energize TSR's sales of Greyhawk-related publications.
 The set was followed by related adventure modules and sourcebooks by Sargent including The Marklands, Iuz the Evil, and The City of Skulls.

 The boxed set consists of two books, Atlas of the Flanaess and Campaign Guide (both 96 pages long), as well as several maps and reference sheets.

 Reception

+Keith H. Eisenbeis reviewed From the Ashes in White Wolf #34 (Jan./Feb., 1993), rating it a 3 out of 5 and stated that "For a gamer who wants to adventure in a setting where evil holds a greater sway and the tone is grim and apprehensive, this boxed set can work very well.
+Perhaps the most satisfied buyer of this product is one who likes the idea of massive changes in Greyhawk because his or her campaign has become stagnant.
+For those who run a classic Greyhawk campaign this boxed set has little to offer except some new details about the area surrounding Greyhawk City."